 The hook grip is to not only get a better firmer grip on the bar or handle but also to relieve some tension on your forearms, if you are experiencing finger cramps, tight forearms, muscle soreness or other issues in your forearms, try switching to a hook grip.
 This is especially the case when just starting out with training and your forearms and fingers still need to be conditioned.

 The muscles of the forearms close the fingers into a fist or closed grip and keeping them closed while holding weight (barbell or kettlebell) creates a constant tension on the muscles, when not conditioned or doing high volume reps this can turn into injury.
-A closed hook grip or just hook grip for crossfitters relieves some of the tension from the forearms, further more, it involves the index finger more in the grip, usually the index finger doesn’t play a big role in the grip, you’ll notice this when looking at the calluses on your palms.
+A closed hook grip or just hook grip for crossfitters relieves some of the tension from the forearms, further more, it involves the index finger more in the grip, usually, the index finger doesn’t play a big role in the grip, so you’ll notice this when looking at the calluses on your palms.

 Displayed above are the forearm flexors, they are located on the palm side of your forearm, you use these muscles when you curl, grip or hold things.